jameshfisher/jameshfisher.com/_posts/2017-09-10-what-are-service-workers.md

 ---
-title: "What are service workers?"
+title: What are service workers?
+tags: []
 ---

 The Service Worker API lets a webpage register a script as a "service worker" in the local browser.